urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/4-lifecycle.md

 ```

 It takes in the old state in a `vase`, then unpacks it to the `versioned-state`
-type we defined earlier in our state definition core.
-We then test its head for
+type we defined earlier.
+We test its head for the version, and load it back into
-the version, and load it back into the state of our agent if it matches.
-This
+the state of our agent if it matches.
+This test is a bit redundant at this stage
-test is a bit redundant at this stage since we only have one state version, but
-you'll soon see the purpose of it.
+since we only have one state version, but you'll soon see the purpose of it.

-You can save it as `app/lifecycle.hoon` in the `%base` desk and `|commit %base`.
+You can save it as `/app/lifecycle.hoon` in the `%base` desk and `|commit %base`.
 Then, run `|rein %base [& %lifecycle]` to start it.

 Let's try inspecting our state with `dbug`: